-- The City's CDBG Public Services allocations reflect the City's priorities in meeting underserved needs, such emergency shelter, homelessness prevention and rapid rehousing, food security, and youth. - Providing funding for land acquisition, secondary financing, and infrastructure costs; - Assisting qualified households to purchase homes utilizing the homebuyer assistance programs; and - Continuing to work with non-profit housing agencies in the provision of supportive services and programs.
+- The City's CDBG Public Services allocations reflect the City's priorities in meeting underserved needs, such emergency shelter, homelessness prevention and rapid rehousing, food security, rent, mortgage, and utility assistance and youth outreach. - Providing funding for land acquisition, secondary financing, and infrastructure costs; - Assisting qualified households to purchase homes utilizing the homebuyer assistance programs; and - Continuing to work with non-profit housing agencies in the provision of supportive services and programs.

-There is an ongoing gap in the availability of services across most categories of underserved needs, including seniors, persons with disabilities, individuals with chronic illness, persons with other conditions affecting their ability to function independently and productively, foster youth and homeless.
+There is an ongoing gap in the availability of services across most categories of underserved needs, including seniors, persons with disabilities, individuals with chronic illness, persons with other conditions affecting their ability to function independently and productively, foster youth, and homeless.
 The City continues to look at all avenues to ameliorate barriers to affordable housing.
 In addition, there is a need to link access to supportive services to affordable and appropriate housing.